 Featured Photo: Black Wire Art Piece by William Bout, is licensed under CC0

-Pixsy’s Chief Operating Officer, Kain Jones, details what all the hype is about and how this applies to photographers and image owners.
+Pixsy’s CEO, Kain Jones, details what all the hype is about and how this applies to photographers and image owners.

-It seems everywhere you look in the tech scene at the moment Blockchain is the hot topic.
-Investors are throwing millions of dollars to anyone that posts a quick website and publishes a vague white paper related to the topic.
+It seems everywhere you look in the tech scene at the moment ‘blockchain’ and ‘ICO’ are the hot topics.
+Investors and the like are throwing millions of dollars to anyone that posts a quick website and publishes a vague white paper related to the topic.

-Blockchain is a decentralized, distributed digital ledger of records.
+Blockchain is a decentralised, distributed digital ledger of records.
 Imagine a spreadsheet that is duplicated thousands of times across a network of computers.
-Then imagine that this network is designed to regularly update and reconcile all the copies of that spreadsheet so that all records match.
+Then imagine that this network is designed to regularly update and reconcile all the copies spreadsheet so that all records match.

-There can be no doubt that blockchain technology offers some extremely promising possibilities, but we are at the very very beginning of blockchain – sort of like a version 1.0.
+We are looking towards the future and some extremely promising possibilities, but we are at the very very beginning of the blockchain version 1.
 There are some fundamental challenges which are being overlooked (by most) in the rush to market and the rush to attract investment money.
 Within the image space, consider the following:

 Proof of ownership

 How do you really prove ownership?
-Anyone can come along, sign up to a blockchain service, upload an image, and create a blockchain record claiming to be the owner of it.
-Once the record is live on the blockchain, it’s there – for eternity.
+Anyone can come along, sign up to a blockchain service, upload an image and create a blockchain record claiming to be the owner.
+Once the record is live on the blockchain, it’s there for eternity.

 Duplicate or erroneous records

 Once the record is live there is no undo or delete – it’s permanent.
 There is no central regulator to complain to and no one policing it.
-You better hope that the blockchain provider knows what they are doing and has experience.
+You better hope that the blockchain provider knows what they are doing and has experience is the topic.
 For the time being there are no ‘standards’ to follow when dealing with these types of records, so, for now, it’s up to each provider to do it their own way.

 How does it apply to the law?

-The whole concept of blockchain is that it cannot be centrally controlled, no regulation, no policing.
+The whole concept of blockchain is that is cannot be centrally controlled, no regulation, no policing.
 There is no legal takedown process, no cease and desist options.
-A ‘host’ cannot be forced to delete a record.
-If someone is ripping off your work, there simply aren’t avenues to pursue.
+‘Host’ cannot be forced to delete the records.
+If someone is ripping off your work, there simply isn’t avenues to pursue.

-Watch this space over the next 5-10 years, but, for the time being, continue with what is legally applicable for today (and the foreseeable future).
+Watch this space over the next 5-10 years.
+For the time being continue with what is legally applicable for today (and the coming years).
 The current solutions are tried and tested and have legal protections and monetary compensations for abuse and infringements.

 Blockchain is in its infancy which is incredibly exciting.
-There is no doubt that it will change the norm of online transactions, security and contracts, and to which extent is still unknown.
+There is no doubt that it will change the norm of online transactions, security and contracts, to what extent is still unknown.

 Choose your provider wisely.
 Noone has experience in this (yet), so best to stick with a company that has a track record of dealing with image licensing, dealing with legal process, copyright management and registration, and is still going to be in business in 6+ months.